ashish-egov/Sheet-Processing-Design/Design.md

 ## 🎯 Goal
 A single-config driven, extensible system to:

 - 📥 Read Excel data
 - 🔁 Transform and validate it using pluggable logic
 - 📤 Recreate Excel sheets using the processed data

-This system replaces separate read/write configurations and transformation logic with a **unified flow**, powered by a common interface and dynamic class resolution.
+This system unifies the read/write flow using dynamic class resolution and a common interface.

 ---